-The Interaction computer will connect to the Touchscreen Monitor using the DVI output, to the Projector using the HDMI output, to the Sound System using the audio line out, and will use 3 USB connections to connect to the Webcam, 3DOF Arm with the laser pointer and the eyes' lights.
+The Interaction computer will connect to the Touchscreen Monitor using the DVI output, to the Projector using the HDMI output, to the Sound System using the audio line out, to the AR camera using an ethernet connection, and will use 2 USB connections to connect to the 3DOF Arm with the laser pointer and the eyes' lights.

-The People Tracking computer is uses 2 additional high-speed Ethernet connections to sample and control the pair of Stereo Dalsa Cameras.
+The People Tracking computer is using 2 additional high-speed Ethernet connections to sample and control the pair of Stereo Dalsa Cameras.